jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 * **pózból csinálja** – do something for show; very current evaluative phrase.
 * **félhasználhatom** – “can I half-use”; joking mitigation.
 * **tracker** – fitness tracker; borrowed tech noun.

----

-### Why this is excellent “background noise”

-* Dense with **contemporary urban Hungarian**
-* Trains recognition of:

-  * macho posturing
-  * wellness irony
-  * social-media self-surveillance
-* Very ASR-fragile in places — but *semantically robust* once you know the genre

-If you want next, we can:

-* mark **which lines would survive even with awful audio**, or
-* compare this to **non-ironic runner talk** and see what flips, or
-* map this humour to **English / Irish endurance-sport parody**.

-Send the next one whenever.

 -----